 Click the links below to navigate to different sections of this page:

-Registration open from May 15 - June 30, 2023: The Registration window for the 2021-22 CRDC will be conducted directly in the submission system.
+Registration opened on May 15 and closed on June 30, 2023: The Registration window for the 2021-22 CRDC will be conducted directly in the submission system.
 To learn more about the process, view the "Registration Instructions" video at https://www.youtube.com/watch?v=AQP5Qrd2fDE.

-- Winter / Spring 2023-2024 Review and Submit Data: Collection open to submit the data via the file upload process or manual data entry.
+• December 11, 2023 - Review and Submit Data: Collection open to submit the data via the file upload process or manual data entry.

-- Winter / Spring 2024 Certify Data: Collection - review the submitted data and resolve errors and warnings.
+• Extended to March 18, 2024 - Finalize and Certify Data: Collection closes - review the submitted data, resolve errors and warnings and certify.
 Document an action plan(s) as needed and continue reviewing the data.

-- Spring / Summer of 2024 Data Quality: Post-Collection review the dat for quality.
+• Spring / Summer of 2024 Data Quality: Post-Collection review the data for quality.
 See data quality manuals.

 State Education Agency (SEA) Communications to WI LEAs